vinshuka/Cobol-Pretty-Headers/README.md

 A list of strings can be provided to be used as header titles, if the user defines fewer strings than lines in their header a generic title will be given to the header line instead.

 The prefix of the generic header titles can also be changed by the user, for example if the user puts 'my-header' the generated generic headers would be 'my-header1', 'my-header2', and so on.

+## Header Title add/edit/delete view

+A Tree view is included in the explorer where the user can add header titles to be used for in the header code generation, allows for the user to quickly change the header titles without needing to set default titles or generic title prefixes in the settings.
+The treeview menu can be used to add new titles or to clear the view, and right-clicking on existing titles allows the user to edit or delete existing titles.